edmundmk/pomelo/README.md

 Tokens appearing in earlier directives have lower precedence (i.e. when used as operators they bind less tightly).
-Tokens appearing in later directives have higher precedence.
+Tokens appearing in later directives have higher precedence (i.e. they bind more tightly).
 Tokens which appear in the same directive have the same precedence.

 These directives also provide a way to declare terminal symbols which do not appear in any grammar rule.